 Get exclusive member benefits & effect social change.
 Join Today

 Abnormal posturing refers to rigid body movements and chronic abnormal positions of the body.
 This symptom is not the same as showing poor posture or slumping over.
-Rather, it is often the result of a serious spinal cord or brain injury.
+Rather, it’s a tendency to hold a particular body position or to move one or more parts of the body in an abnormal way.
+Many abnormal posturing behaviors are the result of a serious spinal cord or brain injury.

-There are three main types of postures shown among individuals with abnormal posturing.
+There are three main types of postures that may be seen among individuals with abnormal posturing:

-Depending on the cause, you may change postures with stimulation or over the course of the condition.
+Depending on the cause of abnormal posturing, people may alternate between different postures with stimulation or over the course of the condition.

-If you notice abnormal posturing, seek medical assistance right away.
-This symptom is often a sign of a very serious medical condition.
-Individuals with this symptom may be unconscious, so others need to seek help on their behalf.
+Call 911 or go to the nearest emergency room if you notice abnormal posturing.
+This symptom often indicates a very serious medical condition that needs immediate treatment.
+Some people with this symptom may be unconscious, and you should seek help on their behalf.

 Abnormal posturing most often results from damage to the brain or spinal cord.
-The area of the brain or spinal cord affected will dictate the type of posturing you experience.
+The type of posturing you experience will depend on the specific area of the brain or spinal cord that was affected.

-There are many possible underlying causes of abnormal posturing.
-Many of these are very serious.
-It is crucial to seek medical assistance right away.
-Failure to seek medical attention could result in brain damage and even death.
+There are numerous possible causes of abnormal posturing.
+Many of these underlying causes are very serious.
+It’s critical to call 911 or to go to the nearest emergency room right away if you or someone you know is displaying abnormal posturing.
+Failure to seek medical treatment could result in permanent brain damage and life-threatening complications.

-There are no at-home treatments for abnormal posturing.
-A physician in a hospital setting should treat all types of this condition.
-Treatment is usually immediate and considered an emergency.
+Abnormal posturing can’t be treated at home.
+A doctor in a hospital setting must treat this condition.
+Treatment for abnormal posturing is usually immediate and considered an emergency.

-The first step of emergency treatment typically involves inserting a breathing tube to assist in breathing, as muscles spasms, brain trauma, posturing, and other underlying causes may restrict breathing.
-Once you are stabilized, your doctor can determine what is causing the posturing.
+The first step of emergency treatment typically involves inserting a breathing tube into the throat to assist with breathing.
+Muscles spasms, brain trauma, and other causes of abnormal posturing may restrict breathing.
+Once your condition is stabilized, the doctor can determine the underlying cause of posturing.

-The medical provider will likely conduct a complete physical exam.
-Determining the cause of abnormal posturing can take time and numerous tests.
+Once your doctor takes your medical history, they’ll likely conduct a complete physical examination.
+Determining the exact cause of abnormal posturing can take time and numerous tests.
 Common tests include:

 Abnormal posturing is a symptom of an injury, disease, or illness.
-Ignoring symptoms may cause the underlying condition to worsen.
+Ignoring symptoms may cause the underlying condition to get worse.
 Prevention lies in getting timely treatment.